 Bio and Experience

 Dion Oxford is a Jesus follower first and foremost.
-He is the Mission Strategist for The Salvation Army’s 5 homeless shelters in Toronto, called Housing and Homeless Supports.
+Before ending up unable to work due to health complications, his most recent job was as the Mission Strategist for The Salvation Army's homeless shelters in downtown Toronto, called Housing and Homeless Supports.
+Before that he was the founding director of the Salvation Army Gateway; a shelter for men experiencing homelessness.
 Dion, along with his wife Erinn and daughter Cate, live in Toronto and are committed to journeying alongside people in the margins of society.
-He has spent more than 25 years working among folks who are living on or close to the streets of Toronto.
-He was the founding director of the Salvation Army Gateway; a shelter for men experiencing homelessness.
+He spent more than 25 years working among folks who are living on or close to the streets of Toronto.

-Dion also lives with Multiple Sclerosis and uses a walker or mobility scooter to get around.
+Dion also lives with Multiple Sclerosis.
+He can no longer walk so uses a motorized wheelchair to get around.
 He is an advocate on behalf of people in the margins of society, and is an accomplished public speaker on the topic of housing, homelessness and disabilities.
-He likes to read, rant, write, fly kites, watch TV, play and listen to music, and hang out with his friends.
+He likes to read, rant, write, watch TV, play and listen to music, and hang out with his friends.
 He and his wife see the solution to homelessness as taking seriously the 2 great commandments of loving God and loving our neighbour.

 A Voice for People Experiencing Homelessness and/or disabilities

 Over 25 years of working with folks who are homeless in Canada

 Authority and regular speaker/writer on issues of poverty, housing, homelessness and disabilities.